bokkypoobah/BokkyPooBahsDateTimeLibrary/README.md

 From Remix, the execution gas cost is 2,566 .

-From my latesr testing with Remix using Solidity 0.4.24:
+From my latest testing with Remix using Solidity 0.4.24:

 <kbd><img src="docs/timestampFromDateTime.png" /></kbd>